How Often Should You Be Washing Your Linens?

 How Often to Wash Other Bedding

 Of course, your linens include much more than your bedsheets.
-You have to worry about blankets, comforters, mattress and mattress protectors, and so forth.
+You have to worry about blankets, comforters, mattresses and mattress protectors, and so forth.
 Since these have different uses and exposure to dirt and grime, they also change how often you wash them.

 Pillowcases, for example, need to be washed once a week or even more often.
 If you